When working with people on their leadership skills, it is interesting to notice that they tend to work against their motivational needs.

 If you’re working against this need, you’re not venturing outside your comfort zone.
 Staying too rigidly within your limits can make you feel underutilized.
 The key is to take action.
 Initiate and ask to venture outside of your own accustomed function.

 During the next two weeks: Pursue projects and teams outside your daily work.
-Actively participate in employee meetings, events, and volunteer for special projects.
+Actively participate in employee meetings and events and volunteer for special projects.

 A Need to Lead